libktx/ktx/freetype-async/README.md

 * Extension method `AssetStorage.loadFreeTypeFont` allows to easily configure loaded `BitmapFont` instances with Kotlin DSL.

-Since it depends on the [`ktx-freetype`](../freetype) module, it also comes with the following function:
+Since it depends on the [`ktx-freetype`](../freetype) module, it also comes with the following functions:

-* `ktx.freetype.freeTypeFontParameters` is a Kotlin DSL for customizing font loading parameters.
+* `ktx.freetype.freeTypeFontParameters` function is a Kotlin DSL for customizing font loading parameters.
+* `FreeTypeFontGenerator.generateFont` extension function allows to generate `BitmapFont` instances using a `FreeTypeFontGenerator` with Kotlin DSL.

 ### Usage examples